yerayjusto/easy-crud-php-mysql/README.md

+# Simply TO-DO list project
-# Simply TODOS list project, training PHP and MySql using VS Code and XAMPP
+# Training PHP and MySql using VS Code and XAMPP